royankit11/Credit-Card-Fraud-Detection/results.md

   </tr>
 </table>

-#### **Analysis**
+#### Analysis

-DBSCAN significantly outperformed K-Means.
-By leveraging density-based clustering, it adapted well to the irregular shapes of fraudulent transaction patterns.
-The model achieved a **recall of ~85%** and an **accuracy of ~82%**, making it a much more viable unsupervised solution for detecting anomalies in unlabeled data compared to K-Means.
+DBSCAN significantly outperformed K-Means, achieving an **Accuracy of ~82%** and a **Recall of ~85%**.
+By treating fraud detection as an **anomaly detection problem** (finding low-density outliers) rather than a simple clustering problem, DBSCAN was able to adapt to the complex, irregular shapes of fraudulent patterns.
+The result is a robust unsupervised model that can flag suspicious activities without relying on pre-labeled data.

-## 5. Comparison of Models
+### 5. Comparison of Models

-We evaluated four distinct models: two supervised (Logistic Regression, FraudNet) and two unsupervised (K-Means, DBSCAN).
+In this project, we evaluated four distinct models spanning both Supervised and Unsupervised learning paradigms: Logistic Regression, FraudNet (Neural Network), K-Means, and DBSCAN.

-1.  **Supervised Learning Dominance:**
+#### 1. Supervised Learning Dominance
-    * **FraudNet (Neural Network)** was the top performer overall, achieving an **ROC-AUC of 0.90** and the best balance of precision and recall.
-Its non-linear architecture allowed it to capture complex fraud patterns that the linear Logistic Regression model missed.
+* **FraudNet (Neural Network)** was the overall top performer.
+It achieved an **ROC-AUC of 0.90** and demonstrated the best balance between Precision and Recall.
+Its non-linear architecture allowed it to learn complex feature interactions that simpler models missed.
-    * **Logistic Regression** served as a decent baseline (ROC-AUC 0.86) but struggled with lower precision and higher false negatives compared to the Neural Network.
+* **Logistic Regression** provided a solid baseline with an **ROC-AUC of 0.8369**, but its linear nature limited its ability to reduce false negatives compared to the Neural Network.

-2.  **Unsupervised Learning Insights:**
+#### 2. Unsupervised Learning Insights
-    * **DBSCAN vs. K-Means:** DBSCAN proved to be the superior unsupervised method.
-While K-Means suffered from the "spherical assumption" (Accuracy ~63%), DBSCAN's ability to handle noise and arbitrary shapes boosted accuracy to **~82%** and recall to **~85%**.
+* **DBSCAN vs. K-Means:** The comparison clearly favors **DBSCAN** for this domain.
+K-Means suffered from the "spherical assumption," resulting in a lower accuracy (~63%).
+In contrast, DBSCAN's density-based approach correctly identified fraud as outliers, boosting accuracy to **~82%** and Recall to **~85%**.
-    * This suggests that unsupervised learning *can* be effective for fraud detection if the model accounts for the density and irregularity of outliers, rather than just geometric distance.
+* **Implication:** This demonstrates that unsupervised learning can be a powerful tool for fraud detection, provided the algorithm accounts for the irregular density of anomalies rather than just geometric distance.

-**Conclusion:**
+### Conclusion

-For a deployed system, **FraudNet** is the recommended primary model due to its high F1-score and robustness.
-However, **DBSCAN** shows great promise as a complementary tool for flagging potential new fraud patterns (outliers) that supervised models might not yet be trained on.
+For a real-world deployed system, we recommend **FraudNet** as the primary detection engine due to its superior F1-score and robustness.
+However, **DBSCAN** shows immense potential as a complementary **monitoring tool**.
+While supervised models detect *known* fraud patterns, DBSCAN can be used to flag *new, unknown* anomalies (outliers) that the supervised model has not yet been trained on, creating a comprehensive defense system.

 <img alt="Logistic Regression vs Neural Network PR-AUC curve" src="assets/LR_vs_NN.png" width="520"/>